 Begin with plant-based milk (I used soy milk) and some apple cider vinegar in a saucepan.
 Bring that to a simmer and then remove from heat and add the vegan butter.
 Stir it all together and then set aside to let it cool.

 In a large bowl stir together flour, yeast, sugar and salt.
 Add the water and lukewarm milk mixture.
 Stir this all together.
 It should be fairly sticky.

 Add the remaining flour, and then knead the dough in the bowl for about 5 minutes, adding a sprinkling of flour on top as necessary.
 Once you can press your thumb into the top of the dough and it springs back, you’ve kneaded it enough.

 Place the dough in a draft-free, warm place for the dough to rise.
 It needs about an hour or so.

 While the dough is rising, prepare your cinnamon filling by combining brown sugar, cinnamon, and softened vegan butter in a bowl.

 Note: Add 1/2 cup of raisins distributed equally across the filling if you want a vegan cinnamon raisin bread.

 Step Four: Roll the Dough

-Once the dough is ready, punch it down and then lay it out on a lightly floured surface.
-Use a rolling pin to roll it out into a rectangle about 8 inches wide (to fit your loaf pan) and about 20 inches long.
+Once the dough is ready, use a rolling pin to roll it out into a rectangle about 8 inches wide (to fit your loaf pan) and about 20 inches long.

 Spread the cinnamon filling across the dough.
 Starting at the 8-inch edge farthest from you, begin rolling the dough toward you.
 When you get to the end, pinch the dough to create a seal.